KenKundert/emborg/doc/monitoring.rst

     modification time of the target of this path is used as the time of the last backup.
 If *path* is an absolute path, it is used, otherwise it is added to the end of *root*.

+    If the path contains a colon (‘:’), then everything before the colon is taken to be an SSH hostname and everything after the colon is assumed to be the name of the *emborg-overdue* command on that local machine without arguments.
+In most cases the colon will be the last character of the path, in which case the command name is assumed to be ‘emborg-overdue’.
+This command is run on the remote host and the results reported locally.
+The version of *emborg* on the remote host must be 1.41 or greater.
 *maintainer*:
     An email address, an email is sent to this address if there is an issue.
     *max_age* is the number of hours that may pass before an archive is